Tables, bounds and graphics of sizes of complete arcs in the plane $\mathrm{PG}(2,q)$ for all $q\le321007$ and sporadic $q$ in $[323761\ldots430007]$ obtained by an algorithm with fixed order of points (FOP): Introduction. The main results

 Let $t(\mathcal{P}_{q})$ be the size of the smallest complete arc in any (not necessarily Desarguesian) projective plane $\mathcal{P}_{q}$ of order $q$.
-In \cite{KV}, for $q$ \emph{large enough}, the following result is proved by \emph{probabilistic methods} (we take into account the remark \cite[p.\ 320]{KV} that all logarithms in \cite{KV} have the natural base):
+In \cite{KV}, for $q$ \emph{large enough}, the following result is proved by \emph{probabilistic methods} :